shubhamkapoor13/Configuring-On-premises-Active-Directory-within-Azure-VMs/README.md

 <h2>Create a Bunch of Users</h2>

-To create the users we will use a script, <a href="https://github.com/AsiaPonder001/BunchofUsers/blob/main/README.md?plain=1)"> CLICK HERE</a>
+To create the users we will use a script,

 <b>Click RAW to copy the script</b>